Anima Patil-Sabale: Career

 While still working, she started a Masters in Aerospace Engineering at San Jose State University, which she finished in 2010.
 At this time she also had had her second son.
 In 2012 she was offered the job of Senior Principal Software Engineer in Operations Engineer at the Kepler mission, a position she held for 3.5 years.
 This same year she also became a US citizen, a prerequisite to her position at NASA.
 After the Kepler mission, Patil-Sabale worked as a Software Engineer in the Intelligent Systems Division at NASA Ames Research Center.

-Currently, she works in the human spaceflight program at NASA Johnson Space Center as an Orion Spacecraft Simulations Engineer.
+Currently, she works in the human spaceflight program in EVA Operations at NASA Johnson Space Center as Artemis Telemetry Displays Development Lead, Flight Controller and Crew Instructor.

 Patil-Sabale has been involved in a number of simulated missions.
 In 2014, she was selected for a four-month simulated Mars mission in Hawaii, but she could not attend.
 In 2015, she was the Commander for NASA's HERA : Human Exploration and Research Analog (HERA) VII at the Johnson Space Center in Houston, Texas, a 14-day analog mission to an asteroid Geographos.
 Patil-Sabale graduated from the PoSSUM (Polar Suborbital Science in the Upper Mesosphere) Scientist-Astronaut program in 2016.
 In 2017, Patil-Sabale became a Citizen Scientist-Astronaut candidate for the PHEnOM (Physiological, Health, and Environmental Observations in Microgravity) Project.
 In 2018, she was the Crew Commander of Crew 193 at the Mars Desert Research Station in Utah.
 She is furthermore a First Tier Support Engineer for Hi-SEAS, a Mars Analog Mission on Hawaii.